svgeesus/ondesModulaire/offsets/offsets.md

 PCB plus multiturn pot is 110.49mm tall.
 128.5 -110.49 = 18.01 /2 = 9mm (0.35") for top and bottom for rails, mounting holes.

-Panel center at 20mm.
-Jacks at 7.3mm, 20mm, 32.7mm
+Panel 40mm wide, so center at 20mm.
+Jacks at 0.5" spacing so 7.3mm, 20mm, 32.7mm

 Jack centers at 0.35" 0.90" 1.45" from bottom of PCB = 0.7" 1.25" 1.8" from bottom of panel (4.30" 3.75" 3.20" = **109.22mm 95.25mm 81.28mm** from top).
 Jacks spaced on 0.5" centers horizontally.

 Pot, switch centers spaced  0.5" horizontally, 0.7" then 0.7 + 0.55= 1.25" above top jack center = 2.50", 3.05" from bottom of panel (2.50", 1.95" = **63.50mm, 49.53mm** from top).
 0.5 from left and right PCB edges = 1.5" across overall =38.1mm.
 0.95mm from PCB edge to panel edge. **13.65mm, 26.35mm** from left panel edge.

 Trimmer access holes are 0.55" above top pot center = 3.60" from bottom of panel (1.40" = *35.56mm* from top).
-1.20" centers horizontally = 4.76mm from each panel edge **but adjust for the inaccurage Eagle footprint** so reduce X by 1.14mm, shift Y by 0.95mm towards bottom.
+1.20" centers horizontally = 4.76mm from each panel edge **but adjust for the inaccurate Eagle footprint** so reduce X by 1.14mm, shift Y by 0.95mm towards bottom.
 So hole centres at **3.62mm, 36.51mm** and **34.1mm, 36.51mm**

+Check: 3296W Trimmer is 4.83mm wide, pins are 2.41mm from "blips" edge.
+Screw is 1.27mm from other edge.
+2.42 - 1.27 = 1.15mm horizontally from pins centerline to screw centerline.
+9.53mm tall, central pin is 9.53 / 2 = 4.765mm from each short end.
+Screw is 1.27mm from end, so 3.495mm from central pin.
+Pins on 0.1" spacing (2.54mm) so 3.495 - 2.54 = 0.955mm from closest pin.
+1.15mm ≈ 1.14mm.
+0.955mm ≈ 0.95mm.
+Check completed.

+*Note that the dimensions for Thonk "3296 stye" trimmers are slightly different.
+They would fit on the PCB, but the trimmer screw would not align with the front panel.
+Also the Thonk ones have no specified tempco or linearity.*

 Chamfered holes.
 Find out suitable diameters.